 It’s not just food that makes Victoria worth another look, though.
 This London neighborhood also has a lot of cultural highlights.

-In addition to Buckingham Palace and the adjacent Queen’s Gallery and Royal Mews, the area has a number of good theaters.
+In addition to Buckingham Palace and the adjacent King’s Gallery and Royal Mews, the area has a number of good theaters.

 London View